realazizk/simplegen/readme.md

 	$ initsite input_dir output_dir

-a config file with name sconfig.py will be generated, edit that with what suits you and your theme you are using or planning to make.
+A config file with name sconfig.py will be generated, edit that with what suits you and your theme you are using or planning to make.

 then you can write you content in markdown in the input_dir, then run: